 The conversion rate to customer is the percentage of potential customers who started a trial and end up converting to paid customers.
 It is most commonly measured by taking the number of leads or trials (depending on your model) in a given month and dividing by the total number of new customers added during that same month.

-Your conversion rate is a benchmark for how good a job you are doing at turning prospects into buyers.
+Your conversion rate is a benchmark for how well you are doing at turning prospects into buyers.
 By increasing your conversion rate to customer even a small amount, you can quickly increase your customers and revenue.

 Number of support tickets created